Chandgi Ram: Work for the women's wrestling in India

 Ram's struggle to introduce women's wrestling in India begun in 1997, which was the year of its inclusion in the Olympics.
 To start with, he persuaded both of his daughters – Sonika Kaliraman and Deepika Kaliraman – to join wrestling.
 His wrestling training center, which is commonly known as the Chandgi Ram Akhara, became India's first training center for women's wrestling.
 He also started to persuade coaches and wrestlers around the country to introduce women's exhibition matches in the traditional wrestling tournaments.
 All these efforts resulted in severe opposition both from the outsiders and the insiders of his training center.
 At one of the instances, when Ram's two daughters went to the wrestling pit during a village tournament of Haryana, they, along with Ram, were stoned and chased by the villagers.
 But, in spite of all the opposition, he kept on his efforts.
 Sonika went on to win country's highest wrestling title – Bharat Kesri – along with becoming Asian Junior Wrestling Champion.

 Ram also influenced future women's wrestling coaches.
 One of his wards, Mahavir Singh Phogat – who trained at Ram's center since the age of 16 – was persuaded by Ram to introduce his daughters to wrestling.
 Phogat went on to train his daughters Geeta and Babita, along with their cousin Vinesh, all of whom became international wrestlers.
 Jabbar, who got inclined toward women's wrestling during his training stint under Ram, went on to train Alka Tomar.
 Jagroop Rathi, Ram's co-coach, was also convinced by him to introduce his daughter Neha Rathi into wrestling.

+Death

+Ram died on 29 June 2010 from a heart attack, aged 72.